PILGRIMAGE TO HUNGARY, POLAND, CZECH REPUBLIC, AUSTRIA AND GERMANY

 Jul 09 Today we start our day with a visit to the famous Salt Mines of Wieliczka, a splendid 3-mile long underground complex of chambers, chapels and statues sculpted from salt.
 In the afternoon we explore Cracow, the ancient capital of Poland.
 We visit the Market Place, St. Mary’s Church, where you may pray before the extraordinary Wit Stwosz altar.
 The surroundings of the square have remained unchanged for almost 700 years and contain buildings of historic value such as the Town Hall Tower, the Cloth Hall and the Wawel Castle.
 Mass .Dinner and overnight in Cracow.

-Jul 10 In the morning we visit Auschwitz, the notorious Nazi Concentration camp.
-We will see the cell that imprisoned St Maximilian Kolbe and the Martyrdom Museum recalling the horrors of the Holocaust and martyrdom of St. Edith Stein.
-In the afternoon we visit Lagiewniki – world known as “divine Mercy Shrine”.
+Jul 10 In the morning, we visit Lagiewniki – world known as “divine Mercy Shrine”.
 It is here that the message of Divine Mercy originated, which Christ himself wished to pass on to our Generation, through meditation of Sister Faustyna.
 Here we celebrate mass and visit the convent of St. Faustyna, her tomb and relics.
-Dinner and overnight in Cracow.
+In the afternoon, we visit Auschwitz, the notorious Nazi Concentration camp.
+We will see the cell that imprisoned St Maximilian Kolbe and the Martyrdom Museum recalling the horrors of the Holocaust and martyrdom of St. Edith Stein.
+Dinner and overnight in Olomouc, Czech Rep.

 Jul 12 Full day in Prague.
 We celebrate Mass at the Church of Our Lady of Victory and see the renowned statue of the Infant Jesus of Prague.
 After mass we continue our tour to Lesser Town – we see St. Nicholas Church and we cross the medieval Charles Bridge.
 We See landmarks of Prague’s Old Town – the elegant tower of the Town Hall with the world famous Astronomical Clock and the Church of Our Lady before Týn, Some free time in the afternoon for shopping.
 Dinner and overnight in Prague.